jonnor/ESC-CNN-microcontroller/report/report.md

 On ImageNet, MobileNet-160 $\alpha=0.5$ with 76M MACC performs better than SqueezeNet with 1700M MACC, a 22x reduction.
 The smallest tested model was 0.25 MobileNet-128, with 15M MACC and 200k parameters.

-![Convolutional blocks of Effnet, ShuffleNet and Mobilenet.
+![Convolutional blocks of Effnet, ShuffleNet, and Mobilenet.
 Illustration based on Effnet paper[@Effnet]](./img/conv-blocks-imagenets.png){short-caption="Convolutional blocks of Effnet, ShuffleNet and Mobilenet"}

 Shufflenet[@Shufflenet] (2017) uses group convolutions in order to reduce computations.
-In order to mix information between different groups of convolutions it introduces a random channel shuffle.
+In order to mix information between different groups of convolutions, it introduces a random channel shuffle.

 SqueezeNext[@SqueezeNext] (2018) is based on SqueezeNet but uses spatially separable convolution (1x3 and 3x1) to improve inference time.